Frequently Asked Questions About Camp Erdman

 How will you be screening campers and staff for COVID-19?.

 Children and teens in our overnight programs will follow a process of pre-screening prior to arriving at camp, which includese a required, negative COVID test for all campers.
-Instructions on how to secure a COVID-19 test at no cost will be sent to registered campers.

 All staff who have not received a COVID-19 vaccination, will have weekly COVID-19 tests.